|S-Boats - BBFPS|

 "S 208" at Rønne - Picture: Archives Förderverein Museums-Schnellboot

 "S 208" at high speed in the Baltic Sea - Picture: Archives Förderverein

 Early 1956 the actions of BBFPS were concluded.
 On 28.03.1956 all three new boats were handed over to the Bundesmarine and commissioned as "Silbermöwe" (P 6052), "Sturmmöwe" (P 6053) and "Wildschwan" (P 6054) for the "Schnellboot-Schoolsquadron".
-Commanding Officer of the squadron became the just promoted Korvettenkapitän H.H.
+Commander of the squadron became the just promoted Korvettenkapitän H.H.
 Klose.

 Change of Colours at Stickenhörn on 28.03.1956 - Picture: Archives S. Hess

 HAnding over of the boats by Cdr Kyrle-Pope - Picture Archives S. Hess

 Boats "S 130" and "S 208" were overhauled at Fr.
 Lürssen-Werft and commissioned as "UW 10" on 07.03.1957 respectively as "UW 11" on 12.03.1957 for the Underwaterweapons School (MUWS).

 "UW 10" (ex "S 130" and "UW 11" (ex "S 208") at Navalbase Flensburg-Mürwik - Picture: Archives Förderverein